mahavedalla/mahavedalla/docs/questions/magga/whether-there-is-a-noble-ninefold-path.md

 Draft: true
 ---

-# WWhether there is a noble ninefold path?
+# Whether there is a noble ninefold path?

 ## Bibliography